BraydentheCao/Brayden-BSE-Portfolio/index.md

 Challanges (there were many!)

-Question: Why isn't my robot accurately rotating to the ball even after adding PID?
+1: PID Offset Handling

-1: Before, the PID function would correct for an offset of exactly 0.
-I changed the PID function to have an if statement that returns as speed of 0 if the offset is between -50 and 50.
-Correcting for a perfect offset of 0 is nearly impossible, and robot will just shake in place
+Originally, the PID function corrected for an offset of exactly 0, which caused the robot to jitter in place.
+I modified it so that if the offset is between -50 and 50, it returns a speed of 0—making it more stable when centered.

-2: Below a certain speed, the motors would not move at all, as there just wasn't enough torque to overcome the friction of the wheels and the floor.
-I decided to test for a minimum speed, and if the speed was below that, I would return a speed of 0.3 or -0.3, depending on the direction of the offset.
-This way, the robot

-This then cause another problem: The robot floor speed was too high (0.5 to be exact for turning)

-The extremely high floor speed only exacerbated the issue.
-For example, if the robot was slightly offset, the high motor speed floor would cause the robot to move at a speed that was too high, causing it to overshoot the target window of an offset of -50 to 50.

-My goal at that point was what can I do to decrease the floor speed of the motors?

-Since I was testing everything on my carpeted floor, I also thought to swap to a floor that was more slippery, as that would also decrease the floor speed needed to move the robot.
-I decided on using poster board as the floor, as I had some laying around.
-This helped by decreasing the floor speed to about 0.4

-I retested the PID with this new floor, however issues with the overshooting kept occuring, and also the robot would move backward for some reason.

-As such, I decided to keep working at decreasing the floor speed.
-The next option I thought could work was to swap the wheel motors in case that would decrease the floor speed.
-When that didn't work, I tried hooking up the motor driver I was using at the time, the L298n, to the battery pack, as I thought the increased voltage (+1V) would help increase torque.

-Unfortunately, that didn't work either, and I was still getting the same issue of the robot overshooting.
-I then suspected it could be due to the fact that I was using an L298n instead of an L9110s, which I suspected was causing the voltage to drop too low and as a result increase the floor speed for the motors (L298n have a 2V drop, L9110s have a 0.6-1.2V drop).
-However, after testing with the L9110s, I found that the REAL issue (for the high motor floor speed) was actually that the battery pack I added earlier was adding additional weight, enough to where the robot would need a higher floor speed to move.
-This then reduce the motor speed floor to about 0.3, which was a huge improvement from before, but still not enough to stop the overshooting.

-At that point, I suspected there was another issue at play that wouldn't be fixed just by reducing the floor speed.

-But before I explain exactly what I changed, here's a before and after (TLDR basically) of the floor speed:

-The set up I ended up using was an L9110s motor driver, and directly connecting the motor driver power to the pi, where previously it was an L298n powered by the battery pack.
-I also changed the ground to be cardboard instead of the carpet
+2: Minimum Motor Speed (Floor Speed)

+The motors wouldn't move at low speeds due to friction, so I added a minimum speed: 0.3 or -0.3 based on offset direction.
+However, this “floor speed” of 0.5 for turning was too high and caused the robot to overshoot the target window.

+To fix this, I:

+- Switched from carpet to a slippery surface (poster board), lowering floor speed to ~0.4.
+- Swapped wheel motors (no effect).
+- Powered the L298n motor driver directly from the battery pack (no effect).
+- Switched to an L9110s motor driver, but overshooting persisted.

+Eventually, I discovered the real issue: the added battery pack weight increased friction, requiring more torque.
+Removing it brought the floor speed down to 0.3, which was better—but not perfect.

+Before/After Summary:

-This reduced the floor speed from 0.5 to 0.3
+Before: L298n + battery pack, carpet → floor speed = 0.5
+After: L9110s + powered from Pi, poster board → floor speed = 0.3

-Another thing I learned is that the motor drivers actually need a ground pin connection to the pi, otherwise they will not work properly.
+Also learned: motor drivers need a common ground with the Pi to function properly.

-3: The next thing I implemented was changing the nature of the turn if the offset was between -100 and 100.
-Previously, the robot would only turn in place regardless of the offset, however, this would cause the robot to overshoot even with the 0.3 floor speed.
-As such, I decided to create single wheel turns once the robot was within the -100 to 100 offset range.
-In other words, instead of apply the return speed to both motors, I would apply the speed to one motor and stop the other motor.
-This way, the heading of the robot would turn at a slower speed.

-This helped the robot significantly with not overshooting, however this was another issue I ran into, which was the robot would suddendly start running again even if the offset was within the -50 to 50 offset window

-4: The final thing I changed was adding just three lines of code to the if else statement for when the track_red_ball function.
-Essentially, the code before would work like this:

-ballAnglePID function (returns speed):

-...(more code here)...

-return 0 if offset is between -50 and 50
-return computed speed if offset is not between -50 and 50 with a floor of 0.3 or -0.3

-...(more code here)...

-track_red_ball function (runs the PID function and controls the motors):

-...(more code here)...

-find center of ball
-speed = run ballAnglePID function if speed > 0
-    Turn left
-elif speed < 0
-    Turn right

-...(more code here)...

-What you notice is that there is no part of this if statement that computes for a speed of 0 and then stops the motors.

-And so I added this following code to the end of the if else statemnet

-else:
-    stop motors

-Once this final step was done, I tuned the variables just slightly, and then the PID control was working near perfectly, and the robot was able to accurately track the ball without overshooting or running away.
+3: Slower Turning When Near Center

+To reduce overshooting, I made the robot turn more slowly when the offset is between -100 and 100.
+Instead of turning both wheels, it now spins just one motor—this reduced heading speed and helped stay within bounds.
+However, the robot sometimes moved even when within the -50 to 50 “stop zone.”

+4: Fixing the Final Overshoot

+The final issue was that the code never explicitly handled a speed of 0 in the track_red_ball function.
+So I added a clause: if the PID returns 0, the robot now stops both motors.
+This fixed the last overshoot bug.
 '''

-Final milestone plans
+## Final milestone plans

+I plan to make two different extensions: A 3D printed mount for all my parts and gesture control

+The 3D print I would like

 # First Milestone - Assemble the robot and add working ultrasonic sensors